 Have you ever taken a social media holiday or are you contemplating taking one?

 UPDATE 072417: I initially thought I would report weekly.
 What was I thinking?
 Here's the update: Facebook and Twitter no longer taken a chunk out of my day.
 I deleted the apps from my phone for months and it lead to a reboot in my thinking.
 I no longer looked to it as an escape from deeper, more meaningful work.
 How wonderful!
-The six-week holiday turned into three months and I've been slowly, cautiously working my way back into it.
+The six-week holiday turned into three months and I've been slowly, cautiously working my way back into it as they are a convenient means to connect with others from time to time.
 One material change?
 I've parked the book for now.
 I lost my "why" and when I get it back, I'll dust it off because the second writing was going much better than the first.
 Baby steps...